simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 ======================================

 SimGrid can not only predict the performance of your application, but also assess its correctness through formal methods.
 Mc SimGrid is a full-featured model-checker that is embedded in the SimGrid framework.
-It can be used to formally verify safety and liveness properties on codes running on top of SimGrid, be it :ref:`simple algorithms <usecase_simalgo>` or :ref:`full MPI applications
+It can be used to formally verify safety properties on codes running on top of SimGrid, be it :ref:`simple algorithms <usecase_simalgo>` or :ref:`full MPI applications
 <usecase_smpi>`.